Metal roof: Mechanically seamed

 Mechanically seamed roofs are seamed together using a roof seamer and can be either single lock or double lock seamed, meaning they can be folded under once to be seamed together or folded under twice for extra weather protection.
 This is the most expensive of the three types but is the most weather resistant.

 Snap locked with fastener strip

 One side of the standing seam sheet is snap locked into the other standing seam sheet that is fastened to the roof, concealing those fasteners, and the other side of the sheet is fastened to the roof with screws, and the next sheet will cover those screws as well.
-The fastener screws shouldn't be screwed in to tightly to allow the sheet to expand and contract with the changing temperatures, each fastener slot has some room to move past the screw to adjust for thermal expansion.
+The fastener screws shouldn't be screwed in too tightly to allow the sheet to expand and contract with the changing temperatures, each fastener slot has some room to move past the screw to adjust for thermal expansion.
 The fastener heads breaking off potentially is the down side to this method if installed improperly or from wear and tear from the fluctuating climate.